- Litigation Paralegal

-Under the general direction of two Partners, this job is responsible for performing specifically-delegated secretarial and administrative work.
+Under the general direction of a Partner, this job is responsible for performing specifically-delegated substantive legal work for two Attorneys.
 Many responsibilities are routine in nature but candidate must be able to handle non-routine situations, problems and deviations; must use independent judgment and initiative to determine approach or action to take in non-routine situations.

 Please send resume and cover letter with salary history to:

 Young Clement Rivers, LLP

 Young Clement Rivers recognizes that recruiting, hiring and retaining top quality attorneys and staff members is integral to the firm’s goal of providing exceptional legal services.

 It is the firm’s mission to “… Promote a high quality of life and level of job satisfaction for the firm’s professionals and staff by providing fair rewards and opportunities for individual development.
 Respect the talents people bring to their jobs and value the growth and development of people by investing in training and education, and by encouraging self-improvement.“